Developing a direct-to-consumer telehealth strategy

 Creating a telehealth plan

-You will have to make practical business decisions and think ahead to ensure long-term stability and success (video).
+You must make practical business decisions and think ahead to ensure long-term stability and success (video).
 You will need to:

 - Design your approach to hiring, staff training, workflows, infrastructure and IT needs, and patient communication.

-Tip: Screen for technology skills and communication preferences ahead of the virtual visit.
+Tip: Screen for technology skills and communication preferences before the virtual visit.
 Have administrative staff prepare patients for their telehealth appointment and provide instructions on what to expect.
 Schedule extra time before the appointment for patients to practice using the technology and ask questions.

 Evaluating your direct-to-consumer telehealth program